GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/04.631-640/09.Bread-on-the-Waters/docs.md

 ---
+title: |
-title: 639.
-Bread on the Waters
+    639. Bread on the Waters - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 639.
+Bread on the Waters.
+"Cast thy bread upon the waters, Ye who have but scant supply; Angel eyes will watch above it; You shall find it by and by; He who in his righteous balance, Doth each human action weigh, Will your sacrifice remember, Will your loving deeds repay.
+    keywords:  |
-    keywords: Christ in Song, Bread on the Waters, "Cast thy bread upon the waters",
+        Christ in Song, adventhymnals, advent hymnals, Bread on the Waters, "Cast thy bread upon the waters".
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 639. BREAD ON THE WATERS
+####  Christ in Song,

 ```txt
 1.